SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Experimental Details

 \subsection{Experimental Setup}

 All CBF constraints are enforced via the closed-form projection of the CBF-QP in~\eqn{finite_time_cbf_qp_for_flow}.
-For each model family, the safety-enabled variant (SafeDiffuser/ SafeDDIM or SafeFM/SafeFlowMatcher) reuses the same trained weights as its non-safe counterpart.
-We match the total number of samples seen during training across methods, $\textit{batch\_size} \times \textit{\#iterations} = 6.4\times10^{7}$.
-Unless specified, the default number of function evaluations (NFE) at inference time is 256.

-\paragraph{Maze2D} We first swept through several batch sizes to ensure that the number of data checked during the training process was $6.4\times10^7$, the same amount of data as used to train Diffuser~\cite{diffuser}.
-Our results are shown in Table~\ref{tab:batch_size_maze2D}; both Diffuser and FM performed best or on par at 128.
-Thus, for all models, including SafeDiffuser and its variants, we used batch size 128 for all our Maze2D experiments.
-Other training and inference hyperparameters are shown in Tables~\ref{tab:maze2D_training_hyperparameters} and~\ref{tab:maze2D_evaluation_hyperparameters}.

-\paragraph{Locomotion.} Extending the insights gained from Maze2D, locomotion was also trained using the same batch size of 128.
-SafeFlowMatcher and SafeFM shares the same hyperparameter values and conditions as shown in Table~\ref{tab:locomotion_training_hyperparameters}.

-We keep the total number of seen samples constant during batch-size sweeps: $\textit{batch\_size} \times \textit{\#iterations} = 6.4\times10^{7}$.
-Both FlowMatcher and Diffuser achieved the best validation score at \(\textit{batch\_size}=128\) also, which we adopt throughout Maze2D and Locomotion tasks.
-Unless otherwise stated, the number of function evaluations (NFE) during inference equals the number of diffusion steps, 256.
+For each model family, the safety-enabled variants reuse the same trained weights as their safety-disabled counterparts.
+Specifically, SafeDiffuser and SafeDDIM share the weights trained for Diffuser and DDIM, respectively, while SafeFM and SafeFlowMatcher share the weights trained for FM and FlowMatcher.
+All experiments are run using an AMD EPYC 9354 CPU and an NVIDIA RTX 4090 GPU (24GB).

+\paragraph{Maze2D.} To match the total amount of training data used in Diffuser~\citep{diffuser}, we first swept across several batch sizes while fixing the total number of samples processed during training to $6.4\times10^7$.
+As shown in Table~\ref{tab:batch_size_maze2D}, both Diffuser and FM performed best or on par at batch size 128, so for all models and Maze2D experiments, we used batch size 128.
+Other training and inference hyperparameters are shown in Tables~\ref{tab:maze2D_hyperparameters}.
+For the correction phase, we set the scaling constant to $\alpha = 2$, and use $(\delta, \epsilon, \rho) = (0.01, 0.5, 0.9)$ for the CBF parameters.
+Additionally, for the relaxation schedule, $t_w$ is chosen according to the correction horizon $T^c$.
+Specifically, we use $t_w {\,\in\,} \{0, 0.5, 0.75, 0.9, 0.9, 0.9, 0.99\}$ for $T^c {\,\in\,} \{4, 8, 16, 32, 64, 128, 256\}$, respectively.
+The relaxation function is defined as $w_t^k = 200 (1 - e^{3(t/t_w - 1)})$ for $t \le t_w$, and $w_t^k = 0$ otherwise.
+For Maze2D, the planner is conditioned on the start and goal observations, which are provided as the condition for each rollout.

+\paragraph{Locomotion.} Following the observations from Maze2D, we also train all locomotion models using a batch size of 128.
+SafeFlowMatcher, SafeFM, and SafeDiffuser share the same hyperparameter settings, summarized in Table~\ref{tab:locomotion_hyperparameters}.
+To provide score-based guidance to all flow-matching-based methods, including SafeFM and SafeFlowMatcher, we apply a simple covariance-aware guidance $g^{\text{cov-A}}$ with scale $1.0$, following prior work~\citep{feng2025on}.
+During planning, we condition the model at each environment step on the current state observation and use the task score as a guidance signal to encourage forward progress.